null

 • Blazing 30fps RAW burst shooting in electronic shutter mode

-• 1/250 mechanical flash sync speed, 1/160 electronic flash sync speed for flexible lighting options
+• 1/250 mechanical flash sync speed with strobes, 1/160 electronic flash sync speed with strobes

 • Revolutionary Dual Pixel Intelligent AF and AF modes: Action Priority, enhanced Canon Eye Control AF